What is a fixed-rate mortgage?

 Recommended For | Buyers seeking financial stability | Buyers planning to move or refinance in near future |

-- Assess your financial health: Start by checking your credit score as it plays a crucial role in determining the interest rate you'll receive.
-A higher score can help you secure a better rate.
+Start by checking your credit score as it plays a crucial role in determining the interest rate you'll receive.
+A higher score could help you secure a better rate.

-- Get pre-approved: Consider obtaining a pre-approval, like the Citi SureStart® Pre-Approval.
-This particular pre-approval program not only clarifies how much you can afford, but also comes with a firm commitment to lend which tells sellers that you're a serious buyer—it’s pretty handy when house hunting in a competitive market!
+Consider obtaining a pre-approval, like the Citi SureStart® Pre-Approval, which not only clarifies how much you may be able to afford, but also comes with a firm commitment to lend.
+A pre-approval tells sellers that you’re a serious buyer—pretty handy when house hunting in a competitive market!

-- Choose the right mortgage: Make sure a fixed-rate mortgage suits your needs.
-Fixed-rate mortgages offer stability as your interest rate remains the same for the entire term of the loan, making it easier to manage your budget.
+Make sure a fixed-rate mortgage suits your needs.
+Fixed-rate mortgages offer stability as your interest rate remains the same for the entire term of the loan.
+However, if you’re planning to move within a few years, the initial low interest rate of an adjustable-rate mortgage might be appealing.

 Ready to explore your options?